michaelmosmann/silk/index.md

 <abstract>
 With **Silk** your code is no longer cluttered by <s>`@annotations`</s> to guide the dependency injection.
-Everything is described in external pure Java declarations provided through a fluent interface.
+Everything is described in external pure Java declarations provided through a <a href="/userguide/binds.html#binder">fluent interface</a>.
 </abstract>

 <a class="next" href="userguide/snippets.html"><span class="icon-reorder"> </span> Show me some code</a>